ML-9/ML-9-Team-Project/README.md

-# ML-9 Team Project
-### Evaluating Machine Learning Methods for Reliable Stroke Classification
+# ML-9 Team Project - Evaluating Machine Learning Methods for Reliable Stroke Classification

 # Overview

 Stroke is one of the leading causes of death and disability worldwide.
 Early identification of high-risk individuals is crucial, but many datasets—like the commonly used Kaggle *Stroke Prediction Dataset*—exhibit extreme class imbalance, where stroke cases represent only about 5% of samples.

+Before deciding on a project, we looked at multiple datasets related to healthcare and disease prediction.
+We wanted to score areas of study based on the number of features they measured, as well as the number of datapoints available.
+After evaluating several options, we selected the Kaggle Stroke Prediction Dataset due to its clinical relevance and rich feature variety.

-Our project initially aimed to build a stroke prediction model, but as we progressed it became clear that the core challenge was determining **which machine learning method performs most reliably under severe class imbalance**.
+Once we decided on a dataset, our project initially aimed to build a stroke prediction model, but as we progressed it became clear that the core challenge was determining **which machine learning method performs most reliably under severe class imbalance**.

 To address this, we focused on: